 Grandville is a medium-sized city located in the state of Michigan.
 With a population of 15,948 people and four constituent neighborhoods, Grandville is the 78th largest community in Michigan.

-Unlike some cities, Grandville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grandville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grandville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grandville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Grandville who work in office and administrative support (17.14%), management occupations (10.68%), and sales jobs (10.64%).
+There are especially a lot of people living in Grandville who work in office and administrative support (15.37%), sales jobs (13.63%), and management occupations (9.35%).